12 Best Things to Do on the Isle of Skye

 Like many other landscapes on the Isle of Skye, the unusually shaped rock formations, green grassy mounds and scattered ponds were created by ancient landslides.

-Explore the Colourful Harbour in Portree
+10. Explore the Colourful Harbour in Portree

 Time Needed: 2 hours

 There’s also a good selection of shops, cafes and restaurants making it the perfect stop for a meal or a bit of shopping.
+You’ll also find a large Co-op supermarket where you can stock up on supplies before exploring more remote parts of Skye.

 A landscape view of the colorful pink, yellow, and blue houses at the Portree waterfront with boats anchored in the harbor.